 Table Of Content

 That background video on your landing page?
-It's probably an MP4 eating up bandwidth every time someone visits.
-Swap it to WebM and you're looking at 10–30% smaller files with no visible quality drop — which translates directly to faster page loads and lower hosting bills.
+It's likely an MP4 consuming significant bandwidth with each visitor.
+Converting to WebM can yield 10–30% smaller files with no visible quality drop, translating to faster page loads and lower hosting costs.

-WebM is Google's open media format built for the web.
-It uses royalty-free codecs (VP9, AV1), plays natively in every modern browser, and even supports alpha channel transparency for video overlays.
-If you've been meaning to convert MP4 to WebM but weren't sure which tool to trust, here are six MP4 to WebM converters I've put through their paces — three desktop apps and three online options.
+WebM is Google's open media format designed for web use.
+It employs royalty-free codecs (VP9, AV1), plays natively in modern browsers, and supports alpha channel transparency for video overlays.
+This guide presents six tested MP4 to WebM converters — three desktop applications and three online tools.

-UniFab Video Converter is a desktop application that handles MP4 to WebM conversion with AI-assisted processing and GPU acceleration.
-It supports over 1,000 audio and video formats, which means you're covered well beyond just this one conversion type.
-What sets it apart from most converters is the AI quality optimization — it analyzes your source video and adjusts encoding parameters to preserve visual detail during format conversion.
+UniFab Video Converter is a desktop application offering AI-assisted MP4 to WebM conversion with GPU acceleration.
+It supports over 1,000 audio and video formats and features AI quality optimisation that analyses source video and adjusts encoding parameters to preserve visual detail during conversion.

 100% free, fully featured, and watermark-free.